XDCFoundation/xdc-testnetwork-leo/README.md

 - `admin.nodeInfo.enode` It gives you the enode id.

-## Step 9: Troubleshooting (To stop the nodes or if you encounter any issues use) -
+## Step 9: Troubleshooting (To stop the nodes or if you encounter any issues) -

 - Run -